SSoelvsten/adiar/FUTURE_WORK.md

 ## Optimising the current algorithms
 There are quite a few avenues of trying to shave off a few significant constants in the running time on the current algorithms.
-Both suggestions below also make the GPU an intriguing subject for a possible heavy improvement in the running time.
+All suggestions below also make the GPU an intriguing subject for a possible heavy improvement in the running time.